isdood/MAYA-LLM/README.md

 - Time per pattern: ~30.76µs
 - Average memory per pattern: ~317 bytes

-# *Analysis*
-Performance: The pattern creation time is quite efficient at ~30.76µs per pattern, making it suitable for real-time applications.
-Memory Usage: The memory footprint is minimal at ~317 bytes per pattern, which is excellent for handling a large number of patterns.
+The pattern creation time is quite efficient at ~30.76µs per pattern, making it suitable for real-time applications.
+The memory footprint is minimal at ~317 bytes per pattern, which is excellent for handling a large number of patterns.

 ## 🚀 Features